 To develop a secondary meaning for a phrase and have it qualify for a trademark, you may need to use it for five or more years continuously in your advertising campaigns or investing a significant amount of money in its marketing use.

-If you’re ready to look into trademarks and other methods for protecting your company’s intellectual property, EmergeCounsel is here to help.
+If you’re ready to look into registering a trademark and other methods for protecting your company’s intellectual property, EmergeCounsel is here to help.
 Call us at 888-EMERGE-0 to schedule a consultation and discuss your goals for your business.